mtik00/free-game-notifier/README.md

     docker build -t my-free-game-notifier -f docker/Dockerfile .

+To build the arm version, don't forget to install the cross-platform builders.
+Easy button:

+    docker run --privileged --rm tonistiigi/binfmt --install all

 ## docker-compose

 This project also has a sample `docker-compose.yml` file that you can use.